DaviGadelhaLeitao/book-store/README.md

 It will support the following features:

 	Authentication.
+	Registration of users and profiles.
 	Registration of new books by authorized users.
-	A page with the all books to be sold.
+	A page with all books to be sold.
 	A product's detail page.
 	A virtual shopping cart.
 	An order checkout process.
+	Robust Caching.
+	REST services availability.
+	Application's protection capabilities with Spring Security.
 	Data validation at the Controller layer.
 	Persistence of data.